 This post will break down what the concept of sustainable interior design is and why it matters.
 You can also expect to find expert tips and the most common myths to be aware of when it comes to designing your home consciously!

-This is a guest post from Kelly Butler, an interior stylist helping women confidently create sustainable, beautiful spaces that tell their unique stories through virtual 1:1 coaching or room eDesign.
+This is a guest post from Kelly Butler of Gratify Home, an interior stylist helping women confidently create sustainable, beautiful spaces that tell their unique stories through virtual 1:1 coaching or room eDesign.

 What is Sustainable Interior Design?